Published by Jeremy. Last Updated on September 25, 2023.

 The first thing you'll see is a score on the 100 point scale, with anything above 90 considered to be “good”.

 From here, Google provides an array of data points, often color-coded in the same fashion as the top-line score, and gives you brief (but not always simple) breakdowns of your metrics.
-Some of these may be quick numbers and no context- such as under the “Lab Data” header (meaning you may need to read more to find out what they mean).
-Others, especially those under the “Opportunities” header, when expanded at least, give a bit more detail as to why your site may be slow including pointing to specific scripts, images, or files that are pulling your site down.
+Some of these may be quick numbers and no context- such as under the “Discover What Users Are Experiencing” header (meaning you may need to read more to find out what they mean, formerly “Lab Data”).
+Others, especially those under the “Diagnose Performance Issues” header, when expanded at least, give a bit more detail as to why your site may be slow including pointing to specific scripts, images, or files that are pulling your site down.

 Unfortunately, many of these recommendations are going to be highly site-specific such that it is hard to speak beyond the general sense above.
 That being said, the following are a few categories where we routinely see blogs struggle with regards to site speed and PSI scores.
 These may not fix your site's problems specifically, but they are things you may want to check all the same (and remember, you should check your scores for your homepage, articles, and on desktop/mobile for each test run!).